prof-rossetti/georgetown-opim-557-201803/notes/visual-basic/conditionals/notes.md

 The [`If` Statement](https://msdn.microsoft.com/en-us/vba/language-reference-vba/articles/ifthenelse-statement) allows the program to implement conditional logic.

 All `If` statements contain an initial `If` clause and generally end with the keywords `End If`.
-Everything inbetween is in the scope of that `If` statement.
+Everything inbetween is considered to be inside the scope of that `If` statement:

 ```vb
 If 5 = 5 Then